wladerer/vasp-raman/README.md

 EDIFF = 1.0E-8
 ISMEAR = 0
 SIGMA = 0.05
-LEPSILON=.TRUE.
+LEPSILON = False

-LREAL = Automatic
+LREAL = False
-ADDGRID = .TRUE.
+ADDGRID = False
-LCHARG = .FALSE.
+LCHARG = False
 ```

 Note that this is not the only configuration.
 You can have multistep options as well (see the examples in the original repository).
+I am currently working on making this compatible with slurm job arrays so everything can be done in parallel.

 An example of SLURM script: